FlyGoat/RyzenAdj/README.md

     sudo pacman -S base-devel pciutils cmake

+On OpenSUSE Tumbleweed:

+    sudo zypper in cmake gcc14-c++ pciutils-devel

+You may need to add the `iomem=relaxed` param to your kernel params on Tumbleweed, or [you may run into errors at runtime](https://github.com/FlyGoat/RyzenAdj/issues/241).

 If your Distribution is not supported, try finding the packages or use [Distrobox](https://github.com/89luca89/distrobox) or [Toolbox](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) instead.

 The simplest way to build it: